Arts Award digital moderation

 BY: Kate Attard

-Both Arts Award projects and moderation look very different this year but we still know many centres would like to get their young people through whilst we are still in relative lockdown.
+Both Arts Award projects and moderation look very different this year but we know many centres would still like to get their young people through despite lockdowns.
 This post outlines the options available to you and how to have a successful moderation.

 The options are:

 - Bronze Silver Gold online moderation - for centres with 5 portfolios or less of any of these levels

 - Explore online moderation - for centres with 39 portfolios or less of Explore only